PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 17:16:50
+Last updated: 2024-04-07 17:18:03
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo